-This course is designed as an “intermediate and advanced” course in compensation, and delegates should have either already attended the elementary foundation course on “Managing Compensation and Salary Structures” training course conducted by Robert Mosley, or they should already have practical knowledge and working experience of working with the main “fundamentals” of managing compensation including knowledge about Pay Strategy, Grade Structures, Market Pay Levels and Benchmarking, Designing Payscales and Salary Structures, Calculating Compa-Ratios, and simple Payscale Formulae (such as the single-step approach of 80%-120% for min-max pay ranges).
+This course is designed as an “intermediate and advanced” course in compensation, and delegates should have either already attended the elementary foundation course on “Managing Compensation and Salary Structures” training course conducted by Robert Mosley, or they should already have practical knowledge and working experience of working with the main “fundamentals” of managing compensation including knowledge about Pay Strategy, Grade Structures, Designing Payscales and Salary Structures, Calculating Compa-Ratios, and simple Payscale Formulae (such as the single-step approach of 80%-120% for min-max pay ranges).

 - The golden triangle of Reward Management (jobs, people and performance, and pay markets)

 - The role of grading structures and salary structures in reward management

 - The role of performance management and performance appraisals to develop employee ratings

 - What motivates and retains an employee?